How to Prevent Puddles on Asphalt Parking Lots

 Did you know that it’s more damaging to have heavy vehicles sit on your pavement than it is to just have them drive?
 Over time, the extra weight will sink into the surface of your parking lot and make indentations.
 For example, if a truck is parked for several days on your asphalt parking lot, you may be able to match up the indentations to each individual tire.

 Water will always flow to the lowest point in your asphalt parking lot.
-If heavy vehicles or trucks have depressed the asphalt surface, the water will pool there after it rains.
-To prevent future puddles in your parking lot, we recommend you contact an asphalt contractor for parking lot repair.
+If heavy vehicles or trucks have depressed the parking lot repair., the water will pool there after it rains.
+To prevent future puddles in your parking lot, we recommend you contact an asphalt contractor for

 Install Proper Drainage

 The best way to prevent water from puddling in the first place is to hire a reputable asphalt contractor to install proper parking lot drainage.
-In addition to making sure your parking lot has the right slope and grade, a paving contractor will make sure drains are strategically placed to collect water runoff.are trained to detect where potential draining problems may occur in your parking lot.
+In addition to making sure your parking lot has the right slope and grade, a paving contractor will make sure drains are strategically placed to collect water runoff.
+Asphalt contractors are trained to detect where potential draining problems may occur in your parking lot.

 Preventing water damage is important because it extends the life of your asphalt parking lot.
 When water is allowed to seep into the foundation, it creates structural issues within your asphalt.
 A deteriorating asphalt parking lot is likely to develop more impressions where water will collect.
 Flooded parking lots increase the likelihood of you needing asphalt repair for cracks and potholes.

-Our Minneapolis asphalt contractors work hard to earn your business by providing a wide range of services like asphalt patch and .
+Our Minneapolis contractors work hard to earn your business by providing a wide range of services like asphalt patch and pothole repair.
 To request your quote for asphalt repair, call ACT Asphalt Specialties Co. at (651) 484-1696.